blambeau/noe/README.md

 # Noe - A simple and extensible project generator

-Noe is a tool that generates projects from predefined skeletons (aka project/application templates).
-Skeletons are designed for building specific products (a ruby library, a static or dynamic web site, ...).
-Noe instantiates them and helps you maintaining your product via meta-information provided by a .noespec yaml file.
+Noe is a tool that generates project skeletons from predefined templates.
+A template is designed for a specific product (a ruby library, a static or dynamic web site, ...).
+Noe instantiates templates and helps you maintaining your product via meta-information provided by a .noespec yaml file.
+In contrast to other tools, Noe is not specific to certain kinds of products.
+Writing your own template is possible and even simple!

 Noe comes bundled with a skeleton for creating and maintaining a ruby gem.
 This skeleton is written and maintained to follow ruby best practices and may also be tuned for your own needs.
 Read more about it and related projects as well as the underlying philosophy in the sections below.

 ## Getting started